Vacuums are technology’s answer to the broom, but what about the mop? Can an electric mop really outperform a manual

-- Includes soft-touch pads for gently cleaning hardwood floors and scrubby pads for tough messes.
+- Includes soft-touch pads for gently cleaning hardwood floors and scrubby pads for tough, sticky messes.

-- The spinning pads make it glide across the floor which reduces the physical effort needed to clean.
+- The spinning pads make it glide across the floor which reduces cleaning effort.

 - On-demand spray dispenser is built in.

-- Safe on sealed wood floors, vinyl, grout, laminated flooring, tiles, stone or marble.
+- Safe for cleaning sealed hard surface floors, vinyl flooring, grout, laminated flooring, floors like tile, stone or marble.

 - Weighs 11 lbs.

 - 2-Year Warranty

-The spinning soft-touch pads or scrubby pads are attached via velcro pads on the bottom of the SpinWave.
+The spinning soft-touch pads or scrubby pads are attached via velcro pads on the bottom of the Bissell SpinWave hard floor mop.
 These hold up well, but you have to be careful and get the center of the pad in the center of the rotating disk.
 Otherwise, it will not spin symmetrically.
 This system works well and makes it easy to switch between the soft-touch or scrubby pads for cleaning.

 The hardest part is getting the soft-touch pads or scrubby pads precisely in the center, but it’s just something you’ll get used to with time.